c17hawke/Create-and-Delete-Folders/README.md

 # Create-and-Delete-Folders
-a simple python script to create and delete multiple folders
+a simple python script to create and delete multiple folders present inside a directory.